DaforLynx/ranger-ttrpg/Rulebook.md

 Kicking open a door, dropping an object or weapon, drawing a one-handed weapon, pushing a button, saying a quick sentence, signaling, doing a fancy flourish, and dropping prone take no actions.
 Picking up an object or weapon, opening a door quietly, throwing something, cutting through foliage, getting on a horse, pushing something over, retrieving equipment on your person, stowing a bow, getting up from a prone position, and most checks take one action.
 Stringing a bow and picking a lock take two actions in a single turn.
 Other activities' action cost are up to the narrator.
+For example, sliding down a stairway while balancing on a shield could be a skill check and movement in a single action.
-If an action remains after a player's turn, they take a defensive stance and give a -1 penalty to all attacks made against them.
+If an action remains after a player's turn, they take a defensive stance and gain +1 to their dodge.
 ### Attacking
 Rangers never miss their target when using their bow.
 In fact, players do not roll "to hit" in this system.
 Instead, they roll dice to determine damage.
 - **Bow** - d8 (optimal range: long)